Kunstmaan/KunstmaanBundlesCMS/docs/contributing/reporting-issues.md

 ## Reporting a bug

-Whenever you find a bug in the Kunstmaan Bundles CMS, we kindly ask you to report it.
+Whenever you find a bug in the Kunstmaan CMS, we kindly ask you to report it.
 It helps us make a better content management system.

 > !!
 If you think you've found a security issue, please use this [special procedure](#reporting-a-security-issue) instead.